Vinylwalk3r/crystal-notes/content/Instructions/Configure a AIO Downloader Stack.md

 Now, this is a fun one.
 We can deploy a Discord bot that allows us to make movie / tv requests directly from a Text channel and our stack will automatically search, download and organize it for us!
 Especially useful for shared media libraries.

-First, your going to want to deploy the [[Complete Downloader Stack - Compose#Doplarr|Doplarr]] container using the compose codes.
+First, your going to want to deploy the [[AIO Downloader Stack - Compose#Doplarr|Doplarr]] container using the compose codes.

 Change the "localhost" in the `Sonarr_URL` and `Radarr_URL` to "127.0.0.1".
 The `API keys` will you know where to find by now.
-Scroll up to [[Configure a Complete Downloader Stack#Getting API keys from apps|Getting API keys from apps]] for instructions.
+Scroll up to [[Configure a AIO Downloader Stack#Getting API keys from apps|Getting API keys from apps]] for instructions.
 `Discord Token` (Im stealing this straight from Kiranshilas great guide on it.
 Consider this a backup of their work)

 > The first step in configuration is creating the bot in Discord itself.